GIFTED STANDARDS REVIEW

 The GOLS addresses criteria for natural rubber latex from certified organic plantations (USDA NOP or EU) that is processed at manufacturing units.
 To achieve GOLS certification, a product must contain more than 95% of certified organic raw material.
 The Standard also addresses aspects such as human health, safety and welfare, and environment in the manufacturing process of organic latex products.
 Rubber plantations as well as processing units up to the final retailer are certified to the GOLS.

-SUSTAINABLE FIBER PROGRAM
+SUSTAINABLE FIBER PROGRAM (SFP)

-RESPONSIBLE ACCESSORIES & JEWELRY STANDARD
+RESPONSIBLE ACCESSORy & JEWELRY STANDARD

 The aim of this Standard is to define requirements to ensure that trims, jewelry and accessories are manufactured/prepared/made under positive social and environmental practices, from sourcing of the raw materials, through environmentally and socially responsible manufacturing up to labelling in order to provide a credible assurance to the end consumer.
 This Standard covers the sourcing, production, processing, manufacturing, packaging, labelling, trading and distribution of all jewelry and accessories made with certified natural and/or synthetic material.

 The intent of the Standard is to capture the use of non-genetically modified methods for any farmer, processor, or other stakeholder.
 The goal of the Standard is to outline the necessary procedures for products to qualify as non-GMO production.
 The Standard pivots around the claim ‘no genetically engineered ingredients’ to highlight the manner of production of a product.